-What’s the difference between an Intern, Co-op, and Trainee assignment at Monsanto?
+What’s the difference between an Intern, Co-op, and Trainee assignment ?

 An Internship is a paid, full-time, summer assignment that typically begins in mid-May and ends in mid-August (alternative start/end dates are available for students attending a university with a trimester or quarterly academic system).
 A Co-op role is a paid, full-time, 6-month assignment during which students are not enrolled in university studies on a full-time basis.
 Co-op assignments are available in both the spring (January-June) and fall (June-December) semesters.
 A Trainee role is a paid, full-time 6-16 month training program for new graduates.
 After successful completion of the training program, you will become eligible for a full-time position in U.S. Row Crops Sales, Seed Production, Supply Chain, or Information Technology.

 What are the Internship and Co-op Program’s basic requirements?

 To qualify, students must be currently enrolled in a full-time degree program at the Bachelors, Masters, or PhD level with an accredited college or University.
 We encourage students that meet the following qualifications to apply for positions that meet their career interests:

 - Current enrollment with a relevant BS, MS, or PhD program

 - The intention to return to academic studies following your Intern or Co-op assignment.
 (Those completing their degree prior to the start of an Intern or Co-op role are not eligible for the program and are instead encouraged to apply for full-time roles within our company.)